 No

-Yes, Bald Hills Trail is classified as Easy difficulty, making it suitable for beginners and families with basic fitness levels.
-The 275 m elevation gain is spread throughout the 5.4 km distance, which is manageable for most hikers and children with some hiking experience.
+Yes, Bald Hills Trail is classified as Easy difficulty, making it suitable for beginners and families with children.
+The 275 m elevation gain is spread over 5.4 km, creating a manageable gradient for hikers of all experience levels.

-Bald Hills Trail takes approximately 2h15 to complete for the full 5.4 km distance.
-Actual time may vary depending on your fitness level, pace, and how long you spend enjoying views along the way.
+Bald Hills Trail takes approximately 2h15 to complete.
+This timeframe accounts for the 5.4 km distance and 275 m elevation gain, though actual hiking time may vary depending on your fitness level and pace.

 Didn't find your answer?